Failure to act lawsuit for your naturalization

 Procedure and costs

 A failure to act lawsuit involves attorney’s fees and court costs, which are initially payable by the applicant.
-The exact amounts depend on the individual case and are often in the three-digit range each.
-If unjustified inactivity without valid reason is established, there is a possibility that the costs will be reimbursed by the authority – regardless of whether naturalization is ultimately granted.
+The exact amounts depend on the individual case and, in simple standard cases, may for example amount to €849 in court costs and €500 in attorney’s fees for our partner attorney.
+If there was indeed inactivity without valid reason, there is a possibility that the costs will be reimbursed by the authority - regardless of whether naturalization is ultimately granted.

 Start your failure to act lawsuit